aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 chief of state: President GIRMA Woldegiorgis (since 8 October 2001)

-head of government: Prime Minister MELES Zenawi (since NA August 1995)
+head of government: Prime Minister MELES Zenawi (since August 1995)

 cabinet: Council of Ministers as provided for in the December 1994 constitution; ministers are selected by the prime minister and approved by the House of People's Representatives

-elections: president elected by the House of People's Representatives for a six-year term; election last held 8 October 2001 (next to be held NA October 2007); prime minister designated by the party in power following legislative elections
+elections: president elected by the House of People's Representatives for a six-year term (eligible for a second term); election last held 15 May 2005 (next to be held in October 2010); prime minister designated by the party in power following legislative elections

 election results: GIRMA Woldegiorgis elected president; percent of vote by the House of People's Representatives - 100%